 Articulating the Vision

-Rebecca Rodskog of Rodskog Change Consulting helps businesses and individuals get from Point A to Point B. As an experienced change management consultant and personal development professional, Rebecca is often tasked with crafting vision and mission statements for complex projects, so companies don’t lose sight of the end goal.
+Rebecca Rodskog of Future Leader Now helps organizations create cultures where people can thrive and do their best work.
+As an experienced change management consultant and personal development professional, Rebecca is often tasked with crafting vision and mission statements for complex projects, so companies don’t lose sight of the end goal.
 She also creates mission and vision statements for individuals.
 Rebecca advises clients who are creating a vision statement to ask themselves: “What is your ideal preferred future?” and be sure to:

 – Draw on the beliefs, mission, and environment of the organization.